Moms and Sons.

 But as the boys grew, I wondered if I was missing the mark communicating from my heart.
 I felt too mushy.
 I felt too pink.

 So I did what any proactive mom would do – I googled.
-And started asking around for recommended resources.
+Questions like:

 Emerson Eggerichs wrote Mother & Son: The Respect Effect and boy is it rocking my world.
-I hope I can do it justice as I share 5 epiphanies about the importance of Moms showing respect to our sons.
+Here are 6 truths about the importance of Moms showing respect to our sons.

-moms miss the mark but it’s not our fault
+1. Moms miss the mark, but it’s not our fault

 And if we keep missing the mark, it can lead to a lot of tension.
 Eggerichs writes, “Without respect a son reacts without love, and without love a mother reacts without respect….It gets really crazy, really quickly.” (p.
 5)

-But the good news is that Moms are quick learners and highly motivated to improve relationally, so don’t despair!
+But the good news is that Moms are quick learners and highly motivated to improve relationships!

-Does this seem like an impossible and even unfair task?
-It did to me too.
-Because I equated respecting my son with respecting his behaviour (spoiler alert: that can not end well).
+This may seem like an impossible and even unfair task.
+Because I equated respecting my son with respecting his behaviour.

-Communicating conditional respect of our sons would be equally devestating to them.
+Communicating conditional respect of our sons is devastating.

-I appreciated Eggerich’s sample conversations of how to communicate honestly with sons, while still being respectful.
-Without condoning poor decisions or attitudes, our words must always come from a posture of respect, and he shows us how.
+I appreciated the sample conversations of how to communicate honestly with sons, while still being respectful.
+Without condoning poor decisions or attitudes, our words should come from a posture of respect, and he shows us how.

 nagging repeatedly reminding her son that his Dad didn’t want him jumping on the furniture, one Mom phrased it like this: “We need to respect how hard dad has worked to be able buy things for our family and his desire to take good care of them.” (p.9)